Differentially Private Synthetic Heavy-tailed Data: Introduction

 Differential privacy (DP) \citep{dwork2006calibrating} is the leading framework for statistical data privacy with formal mathematical guarantees.
 DP methods allow researchers and data analysts to carry out statistical inference and apply machine learning tools while limiting the amount of information one can learn about any specific subject.
-As DP provides a mathematically sound guarantee against disclosure risks and adversary attacks, this framework is being employed in government agencies (e.g., 2020 U.S. Census \citep{abowd2018us}) and by many leading technology companies such as Apple \citep{apple2017dp}, Google \citep{erlingsson2014rappor}, Facebook \citep{evans2023statistically}, and Microsoft \citep{ding2017collecting}.
-DP synthetic data, which combines the advantages of both methods, is considered a leading solution to releasing sensitive data and has received much attention from researchers (e.g., see \cite{bowen2019comparative}).
+As DP provides a mathematically sound guarantee against disclosure risks and adversary attacks, this framework is being employed in government agencies (e.g., U.S. Census OnTheMap product in 2008 \citep{machanavajjhala2008privacy}, the 2020 U.S. Census \citep{abowd2018us, abowd20222020, abowd2023confidentiality}) and by many leading technology companies such as Apple \citep{apple2017dp, bittau2017prochlo}, Google \citep{erlingsson2014rappor}, Facebook \citep{evans2023statistically}, Microsoft \citep{ding2017collecting}, and Uber \citep{johnson2018towards}.
+DP synthetic data is considered a leading desirable solution to supported increased access to more sensitive data and has received much attention from researchers (\citet{li2014dpsynthesizer, snoke2018general, bowen2019comparative, Torkzadehmahani_2019_CVPR_Workshops, quick2021generating, mckenna2021winning, mckenna2022aim}, to name a few).

 The Longitudinal Business Database (LBD) is a key data product by the U.S. Census Bureau that contains employment and payroll information of all U.S. establishments and firms starting in 1976.
 Since it can provide insights into the U.S. labor market and business growth, the LBD is considered indispensable for research activities.
 However, the sensitive nature of the LBD requires rigorous safeguarding measures, thus restricting researchers' access to the data.
 Creating DP synthetic heavy-tailed data with a high level of utility is a potential solution to provide more data access.
-However, this task is challenging, due to the unique characteristics of skewed data and difficulty in establishing the reasonable privacy-utility trade-off.
+However, this task is challenging, due to the unique characteristics of skewed data and the difficulty in establishing a reasonable privacy-utility trade-off.